stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 However, I'm more of an 80s gaming retro fan and am anxiously awaiting [VICE](http://vice-emu.sourceforge.net/) support for Commodore computing.
 How awesome would that be?

+**UPDATE:** [The Rift Conspiracy](http://www.rift.dk/) provides [instructions to download and configure the VICE emulator](http://www.rift.dk/blog/run-vice-on-your-pocketchip) for the Pocket C.H.I.P.
+I've not tried, but hope to do so soon.

 ### Install Doom and a launch Icon to the home screen:

 The official Next Thing Co. blog now provides instruction to install Doom and include a launch icon to the home screen.
 It's a bit of a hack, but does show active development and is a fun way to learn more about your little hand held Linux box.